Asian black bear: Attacks on humans

 Although usually shy and cautious animals, Asian black bears are more aggressive towards humans than the brown bears of Eurasia and American black bears.
 David W. Macdonald theorizes that this greater aggression is an adaptation to being sympatric with tigers.
 According to Brigadier General R. G. Burton:

 In response to a chapter on Asian black bears written by Robert Armitage Sterndale in his Natural History of the Mammalia of India and Ceylon on how Asian black bears were no more dangerous than other animals in India, a reader responded with a letter to The Asian on May 11, 1880:

 At the turn of the 20th century, a hospital in Srinagar, Kashmir received dozens of Asian black bear victims annually.
-When Asian black bears attack humans, they rear up on their hind legs and knock victims over with their paws.
+When Asian black bears attack humans, they rear up on their hind legs and knock victims over with their front paws.
 Then they bite them on an arm or leg and snap on the victim's head, this being the most dangerous part of the attack.

 Asian black bear attacks have been increasing in Kashmir since the Kashmir conflict.
 In November 2009, in the Kulgam district of Indian-administered Kashmir, an Asian black bear attacked four insurgents after discovering them in its den, and killed two of them.

 In India, attacks on humans have been increasing yearly, and have occurred largely in the northwestern and western Himalayan region.
 In the Chamba District of Himachal Pradesh, the number of Asian black bear attacks on humans has gradually increased from 10 in 1988–89 to 21 in 1991–92.
 There are no records of predation on humans by Asian black bears in Russia, and no conflicts have been documented in Taiwan.
-Recent Asian black bear attacks on humans have been reported from Junbesi in Langtang National Park, Nepal, and occurred in villages as well as in the surrounding forest.
+Asian black bear attacks on humans were reported from Junbesi in Langtang National Park, Nepal in 2005, and occurred in villages as well as in the surrounding forest.

 Nine people were killed by Asian black bears in Japan between 1979 and 1989.
-In September 2009, an Asian black bear attacked a group of tourists, mauling nine people and seriously injuring four more at a bus station in the built-up area of Takayama, Gifu.
+In September 2009, an Asian black bear attacked a group of 9 tourists, seriously injuring four of them at a bus station in the built-up area of Takayama, Gifu.

 The majority of attacks tend to occur when Asian black bears are encountered suddenly, and in close quarters.
 Because of this, Asian black bears are generally considered more dangerous than brown bears, which live in more open spaces and are thus less likely to be surprised by approaching humans.
 They are also likely to attack when protecting food.

 2016 saw several attacks by Asian black bears in Japan.
 In May and June four people were killed by Asian black bears in Akita prefecture while picking bamboo shoots, and in August a female safari park worker in Gunma prefecture was killed when an Asian black bear climbed into her car and attacked her.